 What is the most sustainable way to go to Ahu Tongariki?

 The northeast sites are just far enough that it’s not practical to walk to them.
 So I had carefully considered my options from the moment I settled into my Airbnb.

 While I’m not super keen on tour companies, I could hire a local Rapa Nui guide.
-It might not be cheap, but it would be more sustainable in the sense of direct islander employment and heritage elements.
+It might not be cheap, but it would be more sustainable in the sense of direct islander employment and supporting indigenous ownership of heritage.
 My host had left the contact details of a registered female guide who could do a tour in English.
 And that had been my #1 option… except I never got a call back despite trying many times.

 I had half-hoped that the stone artist would offer to take me to Tongariki.
-But while N–n recommended Ahu Tongariki highly, he did not offer to take me for the sunrise.
+But while Napoleon recommended Ahu Tongariki highly, he did not offer to take me for the sunrise.